mathaix/conways-game-of-life/README.md

 3. cd into the folder where the files are located cd conways-game-of-life

-4. Install required libraries
+4. Create a virtual env.
+Only needs to be done once. python3 -m venv conwayV

+5. Activate the virtual env.
+Will need to be done everytime you open a new terminal and come to this folder. source conwayV/bin/activate

+6. Install urwid
-   pip install urwid
+   python3 -m pip install urwid

-5. Run the program
+7. Run the program
-   python gol.py
+   python3 gol.py

 ### Program Design